SVS Prime Bookshelf Review

 These are nicely spaced and hold the wires just fine.

 There were grills, but I took them off and have not looked at them since I opened the box.
-They seems alright from what I can recall.
+They looked acceptable from what I can recall.

 Desktop Listening Notes: